Merci-chao/userChrome.js/README.md

 	- Update for Firefox 149.
 - Fixes
 	- Firefox might freeze after drag-and-drop in special case of having many pinned tabs and the window was narrow.
-	- Could not rearrange pinned tabs in some cases when tabs bar was scrollable.
+	- Could not rearrange pinned tabs in some cases when Tab Bar was scrollable.
 	- Some layout update was performed unnecessarily.
 	- Minor visual issues when drag-and-drop in special cases.
 	- Minor appearance issues in special cases.